Bjorn-Strom/FSS/README.md

 The best way to contribute to Fss is to use it! 😎 The more it is used the more tested it gets.
 If you do find any missing or bugged CSS properties, or maybe you are missing a framework library, feel free make an issue or PR.
-If you have some cool samples or examples feel feel free to to contribute to the documentation.
+If you have some cool samples or examples feel free to to contribute to the documentation.
 In short, any and all contributions are very welcome.